OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/omega-as-a-router.md

 We're going to use the Omega as a wireless router that:

-* Accepts an Ethernet connection
+* Received Internet connectivity through a wired Ethernet connection
 * Broadcasts a WiFi network Access Point (AP)
 * Shares network access from the Ethernet network to the WiFi AP network

 The Ethernet Expansion is required to give your Omega access to an Ethernet port.
 By using the Ethernet Expansion, we can turn our Omega into a low-cost yet effective router.

 ![router network](./img/router-network.png)

-// TODO: retake screenshot when there's only a single omega present

 ### Overview